 Where To Eat in Leiden day trip from Amsterdam

 De Catwalk is located on the picturesque Beestenmarkt.
 A large selection of coffee, tea and delicious sandwiches, bagels and toasts is available here.
 It is one of the best places to eat in Leiden.

 A Leiden favourite, lunch is at Grand Café Vlot.
 Located on the water, here you can enjoy the great view on the old harbour.
 Grand Café Vlot offers a wide selection of baguettes, salads and warm dishes at a reasonable price.

 Prinsessekade 5L, 2312 DA Leiden

 Leiden has something to offer for every budget.
 A Leiden special is Puur, where sustainable food and responsible dining is central.
 48 hours in Leiden

 Pieterskerk-Choorsteeg 9, 2311 TR Leiden

-So there you have it a full run-down of the Top Things To Do in Leiden along with suggestions for where to stay and where to eat.
+So there you have it – our Leiden travel guide packed with a full run-down of the Top Things To Do in Leiden along with suggestions for where to stay and where to eat.
 I hope you now have loads of ideas for how best to spend your day trip in Leiden, and don’t forget to let me know you’re own highlights once you’re back!

 Oh, and don’t forget to pin and share – I’d really appreciate it!
 Click the P in the share bar for full size images!